hshin111/hshin111.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 4th-year Statistics Ph.D. student at the University of Florida.
+I am a 4th-year Statistics Ph.D. student at the <a href='https://stat.ufl.edu/'> University of Florida </a>
+.
 I am currently working with Dr. Joseph Antonelli.
 My research interests lie in causal inference, high-dimensional modeling, flexible Bayesian models, and more broadly, environmental statistics.
 Before starting my Ph.D., I completed my B.S. in Applied Statistics at Konkuk University in 2019.